videolan/x265/doc/reST/cli.rst

 	This value represents the percentage difference between the inter cost and intra cost of a frame used in scenecut detection.
 For example, a value of 5 indicates, if the inter cost of a frame is greater than or equal to 95 percent of the intra cost of the frame, then detect this frame as scenecut.
 Values between 5 and 15 are recommended.
 Default 5.

+.. option:: --radl <integer>

+	Number of RADL pictures allowed infront of IDR.
+Requires fixed keyframe interval.
+	Recommended value is 2-3.
+Default 0 (disabled).

+	**Range of values: Between 0 and `--bframes`

 .. option:: --ctu-info <0, 1, 2, 4, 6>